tiagofmartins/evolving-harmonographs/README.md

 ### Prerequisites

-- Intermediate Processing (*e.g.* the ability to work with arrays and create classes).
+- Intermediate Processing (*e.g.* the ability to work with arrays and create classes)

+### References

+- Martins, T. (2021). *Automated Evolution for Design*.
+University of Coimbra, Portugal. [[link](https://estudogeral.sib.uc.pt/handle/10316/96431)]
+- Shiffman, D. (2012). *The Evolution of Code*.
+In The Nature of Code (pp. 390–443). [[link](https://natureofcode.com/book/chapter-9-the-evolution-of-code/)]
+- Lewis, M. (2008). *Evolutionary Visual Art and Design*.
+In J. Romero & P. Machado (Eds.), The Art of Artificial Evolution: A Handbook on Evolutionary Art and Music (pp. 3–37).
+Springer Berlin Heidelberg. [[link](https://link.springer.com/chapter/10.1007/978-3-540-72877-1_1)]
+- Machado, P., Romero, J., & Manaris, B. (2008). *Experiments in Computational Aesthetics*.
+In J. Romero & P. Machado (Eds.), The Art of Artificial Evolution: A Handbook on Evolutionary Art and Music (pp. 381–415).
+Springer Berlin Heidelberg. [[link](https://link.springer.com/chapter/10.1007/978-3-540-72877-1_18)]

 ### Credits